NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Activity gallery camera

-What is the current health of our planet earth?
-If we could take earth to the doctor, what would the check up report?
-When doctor’s check our health, what vital signs do they check?
-What if, for starters, we checked earth’s vital signs?
+What is the current health of our planet Earth?
+If we could take Earth to the doctor, what would the checkup report?
+When doctors check our health, what vital signs do they check?
+What if, for starters, we checked Earth’s vital signs?
 Take a look at the state of our earth.
 Use the explore links to find out what scientists and researchers are observing.
 Take a look at the resources of The Habitable Planet.
 Check earth’s air, water, plant, forest, ocean, and biodiversity quality.
 Make a chart of what you find.
-Can you diagnose the health of our earth?
+Can you diagnose the health of our Earth?
 What would you recommend?
-What does your lifestyle contribute or detract to the planet’s health.
+What does your lifestyle contribute or detract from the planet’s health?
 Draw the OXFAM Safe and Just Space for Humanity and see what environmental breaches are accelerating climate change.
 Check suggestions for making changes.
-Check the advances in making sure all people on earth have access to clean water, food, shelter, education, work, and opportunity.
+Check the advances in making sure all people on Earth have access to clean water, food, shelter, education, work, and opportunity.
 Post your findings in the gallery.

-Be a caretaker of the health our earth!
+**Be a caretaker of the health of our Earth!

 Activity gallery camera